chrislarson/autonomous-delivery-bot/proposal/proposal.typ

 = System Components

-== Sensors
+== Sensing and Affecting

-- Stereo camera (RGB-D) for visual odometry, depth estimation, and object detection.
-- Wheel encoders for motion control.
+- #strong("Sensors:") Stereo camera (RGB-D) for visual odometry, depth estimation, and object detection.
+Wheel encoders for motion control.

-== Affectors
-- DC motors to rotate wheels and drive the robot.
+- #strong("Affectors:") DC motors to rotate wheels and drive the robot.

 == Software
 - Visual odometry module for depth perception and pose estimation.
 - Object detection module for person identification.
 - Path planning module for trajectory generation.
-- Motion control module to power motors and follow trajectory.
+- Motion control module to power motors and follow the trajectory.

 == PCB
 - Require PCB Development

-== Prototype
+= Prototyping
 - Result in a functional prototype